Case File Overview

 There is a $100,000 reward for information leading to Michael’s whereabouts.
 Anyone with information about Michael’s disappearance can contact the Victoria Police Department’s dedicated Tip Line at 250-995-7444 or, to remain anonymous, Crime Stoppers at 1-800-222-TIPS (8477).

-Age progression of Michael
+New age progression of Michael released in 2021

 Related listening and reading